-Voting is an important part of the functioning of our government and our nation.
+Voting is an important part of how our government and nation functions.
 There is little excuse for not registering to vote in Washington elections when the process is made so simple.

 - At least 18 years old by the time of the election.

 Registering to vote in Washington is a simple process and you have several options.
 You can register:

 NOTE: Washington residents vote by mail.
 To receive your ballot, you must be registered to vote and be sure that your address is correct.
 If you want to vote in person, contact your county elections department BEFORE you complete your voter registration.

 To register to vote online, you must have: